Total Hip Replacement

 We reserve approximately 2–2½ hours for this surgery.
 Some of this time is taken by the operating room staff to prepare for the surgery.

 You may have a spinal or epidural anesthetic, which numbs only your legs and does not require you to be asleep.
 Some patients prefer to have a general anesthetic, which most people call “being put to sleep.”
 The choice is between you, your surgeon and the anesthesiologist.

 Will the surgery be painful?

 You will have discomfort following the surgery, but we will try to keep you as comfortable as possible with the appropriate medication.
 Generally, most patients are able to stop very strong medication within one day.
-Most patients control their own medicine with a special pump that delivers the drug directly into their IV.

 Who will be performing the surgery?